+ define risk and uncertainty

 There’s a small cottage industry built on the distinction between risk and uncertainty.
 One of the founders of this industry was Frank Knight, a University of Chicago economics professor who taught there between the late ’20s and the mid-’50s.
 Although even Knight seems confused, the basic distinction is that risk is something you can insure against–which means the probability of specific losses (events) is known or can be calculated, and uncertainty is when you can’t assign probability to outcomes.

 I generally find most conversations about risk and uncertainty unenlightening.
 Many get bogged down in semantics, many are just confused or confusing, and rarely do they increase my understanding.
-You should read the paper “What is Risk?” even though I don’t agree with everything that’s written there.
+You should read the paper “What is Risk?” (link is below) even though I don’t agree with everything that’s written there.
 I think there IS a valid (philosophical) discussion that we could have about uncertainty, risk, and related topics.
 I personally like the idea of using risk as a term to describe a action with a known probability distribution over outcomes.
 I also think there’s ignorance–where because of lack of experience or knowledge, we just don’t have a complete probability distribution or description of the outcomes and likelihood of each, but we know a little bit about it.
 Pure Knightian uncertainty either describes everything (we never know the complete probability distribution of most things, except maybe all the games offered at a casino) or it describes nothing (other than some truly obscure or irrelevant things.)
 I tend to use the term UNCERTAINTY as a general word to describe that which is unknown in advance.
-I’m uncertain how each of you will do in this class, but come December 20, I’ll have a complete and perfect idea!
+I’m uncertain how each of you will do in this class, but come the end of the semester, I’ll have a complete and perfect idea!

 As for risk, it’s just not a particularly helpful term because of how it’s used in everyday speech.
 According to Merriam-Webster, risk is “possibility of loss or injury” (definition 1) or “the chance that an investment (as a stock or commodity) will lose value” (definition 4).
 Nearly all uses of the term risk highlight the negative aspect of loss, or danger.
-We wouldn’t call a lottery risky–there’s a certain loss (the cost of the ticket) and only money to be won, not lost.
+We wouldn’t call a lottery risky–there’s a certain loss (the cost of the ticket) and money can only be won, not lost.
 The Russian roulette scene in the Deer Hunter is clearly one of risk!

 So we are faced with a dilemma.
 Two terms, many definitions, no clarity.
 I DO NOT use the term risk to mean “bad outcome.”
 To me, there is nothing negative about risk, other than the very general thought that I’d rather know, in advance, what is going to happen than not (but that’s called risk aversion–more later.)
 I use risk and uncertainty interchangeably.
 Not because I want to confuse you, but because I want to de-emphasize the loss/negative-only interpretation of risk.